MatMgl/MatMgl/README.md

 ## 🧠 About Me

-I'm a mathematician with a Master's degree and a strong interest in data analysis, statistics, and statistical hypothesis testing.
+I'm a mathematician with a strong interest in data analysis, statistics, and statistical hypothesis testing.
 I enjoy exploring data, drawing meaningful insights, and building tools using **R** and **Python**.